open-sdg/open-sdg/docs/jekyll-and-open-sdg.md

 ### Stability

 The dynamic website server involves several software components working together, and if any one component fails the website will fail to be served properly.
-By contrast a web server, such as one provided by Jekyll, serves only static files, so is less likely to fail.
+By contrast a web server, such as one provided by Jekyll, serves only static files so is less likely to fail.

 ### Security